radical-subject/adventsofcode2022/README.md

                 }

 the class to login is slightly modified from day to day, so it is stored in each_day_folder/modules/PazzlesAPI.py but the general idea is the same - you just need your own session id in cookies.

+docker-compose up --build
+then go to jupyter-notebook and look for notebook.